jonaylor89/chronos/README.md

 ```

 Next, share your google calendar with the service account email for the cloud function
-(something like whatever@serviceaccount.com in your IAM roles page) and lastly chain the CALENDAR\_ID variable in `main.py`
+(something like whatever@serviceaccount.com in your IAM roles page) and lastly change the CALENDAR\_ID variable in `main.py`
 to your email and you should be set up.
 To deploy everything you should be able to run:

 ```